RichardLitt/wired-in/README.md

 `wyr help` will give you a more-or-less accurate list of the commands you can use.

 I highly advise that you use this program along with [GeekTools](http://projects.tynsoe.org/en/geektool/) to stop the constant `wyr today tasks all`.
 Having it on the desktop is a great, easy, cluttered ux.

-If you have a job and want to keep track of your hours, let me know and I'll hit you with my personal work python script.
+I've provided a screenshot below.

 ![An example screenshot.
 Wired in is on the left, beneath the Examination text](https://github.com/RichardLitt/wired-in/blob/master/screenshot.png?raw=true)

+If you have a job and want to keep track of your hours, let me know and I'll hit you with my personal work python script.
+I am keeping it off here due to security and privacy reasons.